u-Sir/peek-pop/README.md

 ## Why is the add-on version not up-to-date on Microsoft Edge Add-ons?
 The update process may take up to 7 business days due to review procedures.

+## Can I customize the appearance of the preview window?
+The preview window is based on the native browser window, so customization is not supported.
+Firefox users may be able to adjust it using `userChrome.css`.

+## Is it possible to retain the page's original drag functionality while using drag-to-preview?
+You can enable the **"Only respond when dragging to empty areas"** option in the settings to preserve the page's native drag behavior.